phuhduong/moodle-local_todolist/README.md

 A simple local plugin for Moodle that allows users to add, edit, and delete to-do items

 ## Installation
-Clone this repository into your Moodle `local/` directory:
+Clone this repository as `todolist` into your Moodle `local/` directory:

 ```bash
 cd /path/to/moodle